 You may sue the at-fault driver personally for the amount of your damages that exceeds the driver’s policy limit.
 This is only a smart choice if the driver has any assets.
 There is no point in going to court if the driver has no money and no property so will not be able to pay you no matter how much of an award a judge or jury gives you.

 If a driver does have property or significant wages, and you get an award at trial, you may be able to garnish the driver’s wages or put a lien on his or her property so it cannot be sold unless you are paid out of the proceeds.
 Your lawyer will be able to investigate and determine if suing the driver personally is worth the time, effort, and expense.

 If you have made a demand of the insurer to pay you the policy limit for your injury, and the insurer refuses to pay that amount, the company may be liable for the total amount of your damages.
 It is up to the at-fault driver (defendant) to sue his own company for bad faith in refusing to pay the policy limit, so now, the at-fault driver may be expected to pay the total amount of your damages.
 If the defendant wins, the insurer may be ordered to pay the full amount of your damages.

 Anytime you suffer a personal injury from a car accident, you need the help of an attorney.
 Dealing with insurers is not easy.
 What is easy is for insurers to take advantage of you and not pay you all the damages to which you are legally entitled.
 This is particularly true when your injuries exceed the policy limit.
-If this has happened to you, or you are concerned it might happen, contact one of our Arkansas attorneys at the Law Offices of Alan Levar, Injury Lawyers.
+If this has happened to you, or you are concerned it might happen, contact one of our Little Rock car accident attorneys at the Law Offices of Alan Levar.
 We serve all those in Arkadelphia, Texarkana, Little Rock, Conway and Hot Springs and we provide a free consultation.